ibm-cloud-docs/platform-engineering/white-paper.md

 Production and nonproduction accounts
 :    Workload accounts are further broken up into production accounts and nonproduction accounts.
 Development, test, and staging workloads run in nonproduction accounts.
 This separation makes it simple to apply additional controls to production accounts – such as controls that protect customer data from employee access as required by GDPR.

 User access to workload accounts is restricted through access groups or trusted profiles, granting permissions only for specific tasks, such as accessing observability tools.
-Infrastructure changes and maintenance activities, including secret rotation and manual backups, are fully automated and run with the administration account.
+Infrastructure changes and maintenance activities, including secret rotation and manual backups, are fully automated and executed from the administration account.
 To empower application developers, a curated subset of those automated operations is available for self-service.
 In rare "break glass" scenarios, select platform engineers can temporarily elevate their privileges through trusted profiles—a controlled, auditable process that is designed to minimize the risk of human error.

 Set a short session limit on superuser trusted profiles so that users don’t simply use them all the time.
 {: tip}

-By packaging these automated operations into DAs and managing them with **{{site.data.keyword.cloud}} projects**, platform engineers ensure consistency, security, and ease of use across all operations.
+By packaging these automated operations into deployable architectures and managing them with **{{site.data.keyword.cloud}} projects**, platform engineers ensure consistency, security, and ease of use across all operations.
 This structured approach minimizes risk and empowers teams with reliable and secure infrastructure management.

 In large enterprises, many administration accounts and their associated workload accounts can exist to align with organizational structures.
 These sets of related accounts can be organized within a single {{site.data.keyword.cloud}} enterprise as **account groups**.